Logo

 Our MISSION

-Children don't do things because it's good for them; they do things they think are cool.
-ERNI is committed to creating events that capture their imagination and ignite their curiosity, things involving the arts and sciences, things that will get our kids fired up about learning (and off their phones.)
+ERNI is committed to creating events that capture the imagination of schoolchildren in northern Nevada and ignite their curiosity, things involving the arts and sciences, things that will get our kids fired up about learning (and off their phones.)
+And presenting these events for FREE.

-Nevada tops the list of least educated states in America.
-It's time to rethink what's essential to our children's development.
-Do you want them to become high-functioning drones?
-Or, brilliant, creative, well-rounded individuals?
-We want to transform the idea of education and the arts in northern Nevada, and show that they are not a luxury, they are not an extravagance, they are not elitist.
-They are the pathway to the future.
+It's time to rethink the public perception of education and the arts in northern Nevada, and show that they are not a luxury, they are not an extravagance, they are absolutely essential to the development of healthy, happy, well-rounded, productive members of our community .

 ABOUT ERNI